wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`hostsFailingMessage`</td>
 <td>Message containing a list of the sources of the failing time series.
-These are time series for which the alert condition returned all true (non-zero) values for the duration of the <strong>Alert fires</strong> time window.</td>
+These are time series for which the alert condition returned all true (non-zero) values for the duration of the <strong>Trigger Window</strong>.</td>
 </tr>
 <tr>
 <td markdown="span">`imageLinks`</td>